 - 80% of financial services executives believe that diversity leads to better decision-making and risk management.

-- A 2023 McKinsey report found that firms with gender-diverse executive teams are 25% more likely to outperform their peers.
+- Firms with gender-diverse executive teams are 25% more likely to outperform their peers financially.

 - Companies ranked highly for diversity are 2.3 times more likely to be seen as a great place to work by employees, improving overall retention.